Structure of the programme

 Master in Space Systems curriculum

 At the start of the Master's studies, students develop a learning agreement in consultation with their tutor, outlining their planned coursework.
 This agreement must be reviewed and approved by the tutor.
-While the deep track typically aligns with the tutor’s area of expertise, this is not a strict requirement and may vary depending on the cohort size.

 JavaScript has been disabled in your browser